TZstatsADS/Spr2017-proj5-grp1/data/README.md

 # Project:
 ### Data folder

 The data directory contains data used in the analysis.

-This is treated as read only; in particular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
-`nba_2016.csv` contains 2015-16 NBA Schedule and Results, scrapped from basketball-reference.com.
+`nba_2016.csv` contains 2015-16 NBA Schedule and Results, scrapped from [Basketball-reference](www.basketball-reference.com.)